 Financial Eligibility

-The Veteran’s or widow’s net worth, which combines annual income and countable assets, cannot exceed approximately $150,538 in 2023.
+The Veteran’s or widow’s net worth, which combines annual income and countable assets, cannot exceed approximately $159,240 in 2025.
 The formula for calculating net worth allows deductions for medical expenses.
-Nancy Stone, JD, MPH, Attorney at Law, has the experience and expertise to assist you with the issues surrounding eligibility for the Aid and Attendance Pension.